 Students are expected to attend class regularly and punctually, to have completed the readings and assignments for each class period, and to participate in discussions in class.
-Please note the attendance policy below.
 Bring your Bible and textbook to every class.

 Assignments are listed here as summaries of the work required along with their due dates.
-Students will be given a separate, more detailed handout for each essay assignment below.
+Students will be given a separate, more detailed handout with grading rubric for most of the assignments below.

-1. Quizzes (15% of final grade) [Course Objectives: #1, 4, 5]

-There will be a total of 14 short quizzes given at the very beginning of certain class sessions (see course schedule for details).
+- 1. Quizzes (20% of final grade) [Course Objectives: #1, 4, 5] - There will be a total of 10 short quizzes given at the very beginning of certain class sessions (see course schedule below for details).
 These quizzes will be based solely on the readings from your introductory textbook.
 They are designed to motivate you to keep up with the material and to provide a knowledge base for the class discussion and exercises.
 Missed quizzes due to unexcused absences cannot be made up.
-See me for permission to write a make-up quiz if you miss a quiz due to circumstances beyond your control (e.g., medical reasons, family emergency).
-I will drop your lowest score of the 14 and average the remaining 13 grades.

-2. "H-L-T Reference Sheet" on Biblical Passage.
-Due via email by midnight Sunday, September 21.
-(15% of final grade) [Course Objectives: primarily #3, also #1 and #5]

-Students will create a 2-page reference sheet that addresses 1 historical, 1 literary, and 1 theological issue within a given biblical passage.

-3. Identity Essay on Genesis 34.
-Due via email by midnight Sunday, October 19th.
-(15% of final grade) [Course Objectives: #4 and #5]

-Students will write a 5-6 page paper interpreting the narrative of Genesis 34 through the lens of family, gender, body, ethnicity, and class.
+See me for permission to write a make-up quiz if you miss a quiz due to circumstances beyond your control (e.g., medical reasons, family emergency). - 2.
+Bible Content Outline.
+Due via email by midnight Sunday, September 18.
+(5% of final grade) [Course Objectives: #1] Students will create a content outline of either the entire Torah (Gen-Deut.) or Former Prophets (Joshua-Kings).
+One line of textual summary per biblical book chapter.
+Read and summarize! - 3.
+"HLT Reference Sheet" on Biblical Passage.
+Due via email by midnight Sunday, October 2.
+(10% of final grade) [Course Objectives: primarily #3, also #1 and #5] Students will create a 2-page reference sheet that addresses 1 historical, 1 literary, and 1 theological issue within a given biblical passage. - 4.
+Identity Essay on Exodus and Moses, Man of the Mountain.
+Due via email by midnight Sunday, October 23rd.
+(15% of final grade) [Course Objectives: #4 and #5] Students will write a 6 page paper interpreting the story of Moses as portrayed in both Exodus and Moses, Man of the Mountain through the lens of family, gender, body, ethnicity, and class. - 5.
 Ideology Essay on Second Isaiah.
-Due via email by midnight Sunday, November 16th.
-(15% of final grade) [Course Objectives: #2, #4 and #5]

-Students will write a 5-6 page paper on conflicting ideologies in Second Isaiah.

-5. Biblical Theological Essay.
-Due in class Friday, December 5th (15% of final grade) [Course Objectives: #2, #3, and #5]
+Due via email by midnight Sunday, November 13th.
+(15% of final grade) [Course Objectives: #2, #4 and #5] Students will write a 6 page paper on conflicting ideologies in Second Isaiah. - 6.
+Biblical Theological Essay.
+Due via email by midnight Sunday, December 4th.
+(15% of final grade) [Course Objectives: #2, #3, and #5] This 6 page essay answers the ambitious question "Who is God?" at the level of a single biblical

-This 6-7 page essay answers the ambitious question "Who is God?" at the level of a single biblical book.
-Students will select one biblical book and produce an essay that portrays the image of God in that particular book.
+This 6 page essay answers the ambitious question "Who is God?" at the level of a single biblical book.
+Students will select one biblical book (excluding Ruth or Jonah) and produce an essay that portrays the image of God in that particular book.

-6. Final Exam.
-Exact time TBD December 10 or 11.
-(25% of final grade) [Course Objectives: #1, #2, #4]
+7. Final Exam.
+Time TBD but either December 14 or 15.
+(20% of final grade) [Course Objectives: #1, #2, #4]